data-integration-toolkit/ditk/graph/embedding/analogy/README.md

 ### Graph Embedding Project for CSCI548@USC
 This code base implements the following paper:
 ##### Hanxiao Liu, Yuexin Wu, Yiming Yang.
 Analogical Inference for Multi-relational Embeddings.
 Proceedings of the 34th International Conference on Machine Learning, Sydney, Australia, PMLR 70, 2017.
 Paper: https://arxiv.org/pdf/1705.02426.pdf
-##### This code base simplifies/refactors this GitHub repo: https://github.com/mana-ysh/knowledge-graph-embeddings
+##### This code base simplifies/refactors this GitHub repo: https://github.com/mana-ysh/knowledge-graph-embeddings to conform to a class project

 #### Datasets:
 This code has been tested on the FB15k and WN18 datasets.

 Note: To conform to standards for the class project I modified the relations and entities input files, different from original code.
-If you wish to conform to original codes relation and entity files (suggested), substitute commented code in dataset.py with uncommented (line 65 with line 71) to not try to read the entity and relation number
+If you wish to conform to original codes relation and entity files (suggested), substitute commented code in dataset.py with uncommented (line 65 with line 71) to not read the entity and relation number

 Entities Example:
 ```text